etnt/Nso/NOTES.md

 * In the MainViewModel add the corresponding mutable/observer pair to hold the data
 * Add the corresponding network API function in NsoApi.kt
 * Create the other functions needed in the MainViewModel (e.g similar to getNsoEts etc...)
+* Add a RunRetrofitInstance.kt (similar to e.g packages) and verify that data can be retrieved.
 * Add an intent in MainIntent.kt
 * Add the handling of that intent in MainViewModel.kt
+* Add the new Page to TabPage.kt
 * Add corresponding TabPage handling in HomeScreen.kt
 * Add refresh handling in MainViewModel.kt
 * Add a new menu item in HomeScreen.kt